smitchell/spring-cloud-config-vault/README.md

-#Spring OAuth2 with SSO and Cloud Config, but no Eureka
+#Spring Cloud Config and Spring Vault

+This project demonstrates Spring Vault.
+It is still a work in progress.
+Stay tuned.

+## What Works
+* Dynamically generated database credentials sourced from Vault (auth and geography services)
+* JWT public and private keys stored in Vault (all projects)
+* OAuth client secret stored in Vault (geography and proxy service)

+## Known Issues
+Running Vault with TLS breaks the geography service, so TLS is disabled for now.

+## TODO
+* Encrypted secrets
+* Encryption as a service (e.g., encrypt a piece of PCI data, like SSN)
+* Convert the protected website to be a front-end for the Geography Service
+* Dynamic AWS credentials (I'll probably save for a dedicated AWS project)

 ## How to run this project locally

+Before you start, open the /vault subdirectory and follow the README for setting up Vault.

 ### Set the configuration service path

 That config-repo path is relative using the $PWD environment variable.
 If you are running this on Windows you'll need to fix this path for your operating system.
-The code snippet below is from the the config-service main application.yml.
+The YAML snippet below is from the the config-service main application.yml and was tested on OSX.

 ```
 spring: